The author is a guitarist and bassist with over 35 years of experience as a musician.

 That didn’t happen until later that year when I got my first guitar.
 There was something special about it that I just didn’t find in the piano or the sax.
 Decades later, I can’t imagine my life without the guitar.

 If you are thinking of getting into music, the guitar is one of the best instruments for beginners.
 There is nothing wrong with the piano, saxophone, or any other instrument that gets you excited about music.
 But, guitars are popular because they are versatile, portable, accessible, and affordable.

 There are many reasons that millions of people like me have enjoyed a lifetime of music thanks to the guitar.
 Here are 10 reasons the instrument is so popular.

 You don't have to drop a lot of cash to get started on the guitar.
 The best guitar companies offer instruments at every budget level.
 Some gear companies even have starter packs that include everything you need to get started playing, including picks, a strap, extra strings, and learning materials.

 I recommend a budget of around $200, but you can go way lower if you want to.
 Some beginner guitars cost less than $100.
 This still may seem a little expensive, but when you compare it to getting started on many other instruments, it is relatively cheap.

 Guitars are also widely available in used condition for reduced prices.
-The affordable cost of starting out on guitar makes it a very popular first musical instrument.
+The affordable cost of starting out on guitar makes it a very popular.